waseembassam/timer/README.md

 #What ?

-Well, the function which is resposible for the countdown takes minutes and seconds only which starts the countdown every second then counts down the minutes untill it reaches the 0 value of minutes.
+Well, the function which is resposible for the countdown takes a minutes value which starts the countdown every second then counts down the minutes untill it reaches the 0 value of minutes and seconds.
 ***